-When the Company was formed in 1670, all of its members were workers in tin plate and wire in “the City of London and the part near adjacent”.
+When the Company was formed in 1670, all of its members worked in tin plate and wire in “the City of London and the part near adjacent”.
 However, in common with many other Livery Companies, its membership was opened to those outside the trade, in our case in 1733.
 Nowadays, about a third of the Company have a background in the metals industries, with the remainder coming from all walks of life.
 Many have some interest in the use of non-precious metals, ranging from its use in the latest hi-tech sectors all the way to its use in multi-faceted works of art and jewellery.

 There are four categories of candidature, based on traditional practice: